 FORT KING Ocala, Florida – “In the winter of 1834 orders were received for the troops at Fort Marion to take up the line of march for Fort King, Seminole Agency.
 This was to strengthen the force at the Fort under the command of Brigadier D. L. Clinch, pending the negotiations between the Seminole tribe of Indians and the United States Agent, General Thompson.”
 So begins the story of Fort King.

 The Fort King National Historic Landmark is located in Ocala, Florida – Marion County.
 Fort King, which was originally built in 1827, was named for Colonel William King who had commanded the Fourth Infantry before Brevet Brigadier General Duncan L. Clinch.
 In July 1836, Fort King was abandoned and burned by the Seminoles.
-In 1837 the second Fort King was build.
+In 1837 the second Fort King was built.
 This site was the military headquarters for most of the Second Seminole War.

 Fast forward to just under a couple hundred years…